 So now we have Bartolo Colon and his stem cell transplant.
 Major League Baseball is currently “investigating” this procedure to see if it’s “legal.”
 These guys are so slow with current technology, I just picture everything they do is in black and white with everyone speaking in those old-time voices: “Hey, fellas, check out the gams on that broad.”
 “Wise up, see, before I punch you in the kisser.”
 “Let’s make whoopee after we drink our whiskey sours.”

-Stem cell transplants are a part of modern medicine.
+Stem cell transplants are a part of modern medicine, you can have a peek at these guys to learn more about it.
 There’s already an “approved” medical procedure where baseball players take a piece of ligament from one part of their body and implant it into the elbow.
 It’s called the Tommy John surgery, named after the first player who got it.
 I hope they go a different direction when they name this stem cell transplant procedure – getting a “Bartolo Colon” sounds like a new kind of enema flush.

 Just this past weekend, Bartolo was mowing down Cleveland Indians batters like they were just so many Pancake Puppies at Denny’s.
 (Okay, that was my last fat joke – I promise.)
 Anyway, late in the game with the Yankees winning the game easily, Bartolo injured his hamstring while running to first base.
 (Ugh, now I’m regretting my decision to stop the fat jokes – but I did promise.)

 The Yankees aren’t sure how serious the injury is or how long he’ll be out of action.
 But I’m not worried for Bartolo.
 It’s just time for him to call in the doctors who worked on his shoulder or Oscar Goldman (obscure “Six Million Dollar Man” joke) or whomever, and let’s get some stem cells transplanted.

 They have the technology – they can rebuild him.